Hey everyone! I already miss the Dalton Highway! (The haul road)

 The end of the road for the Dalton Highway.
 Here you will find lodging, food, and fuel.
 Alaska Airlines also runs out of Deadhorse.

-We will have future posts with more information about the Dalton coming soon.
-(Edit: 2020 shut Daryl’s truck down along with many others – hopefully one day soon we will have more haul road footage for you guys – it’s currently October and we are all still waiting)
+I will have future posts with more information about the Dalton coming soon.
+(Edit: 2020 shut my truck down along with many others – hopefully one day soon I will have more haul road footage for you guys – it’s currently October 2020 and we are all still waiting)

 Until next time…